 - 1. ON/OFF AUTO.
-Alarm is activated after continuous dosing for a period longer than the specified maximum dosing time (1-60 minutes). - 2.
+Alarm is activated after continuous dosing with exceeded low or high alarm limit for a period longer than the specified maximum dosing time (1-60 minutes). - 2.
 ON/OFF MAN.
 Alarm is activated after continuous dosing for a period longer than the specified maximum dosing time (1-60 minutes). - 3.
-FREQUENCY/CURRENT AUTO.
+FREQUENCY AUTO.
 Alarm is activated after dosing (> 0%) with exceeded low or high alarm limit for a period longer than the specified maximum dosing time (1-60 minutes). - 4.
-FREQUENCY/CURRENT MAN.
+FREQUENCY MAN.
 Alarm is activated after dosing for a period longer than the specified maximum dosing time (1-60 minutes).

-The AUTODOS 2000 is equipped with two current outputs, selectable (in set-up) 0-20 mA or 4-20 mA.
-Normally the outputs monitor the value for channel 1-2, but can also be set up as regulation signal.
+The AUTODOS 4000 is equipped with three current outputs, selectable (in set-up) 0-20 mA or 4-20 mA.
+Normally the outputs monitor the value for channel 1-3, but can also be set up as regulation signal.